MGID Pixel via Google Tag Manager: URL-based conversions

 2. Navigate to the Tags section and then click New.

 4. Navigate to the Template Gallery and enter MGID in the search bar.
-Then, select the MGID Pixel.
+Then, select MGID Pixel.

 7. Click Save to save changes.